vinitkumar/vinitkumar.github.com/about.md

 image:
   feature: texture-feature-05.jpg
 ---
+## About

-Hello, I am Vinit and I work as a JavaScipt/Node.JS programmer in an awesome Dutch company named as [Changer](http://changer.nl)
+My name is Vinit, and I am a JavaScript/Nodejs developer with an awesome Dutch company known as [Changer](http://changer.nl)

-I fell in love with programming the first time i laid my hands on those sweet black and white computers(P2/P3) with LOGO in it.
-I progressed from Logo to GWBasic to Java to Python, C, C++ and now i mostly do JavaScript.
-I love how programming and development has progressed and continues to go beyond.

-I like writing and meeting interesting people.
-I also used to do some sketching and drawing.

-In here, you would mostly find my personal experiences, thoughts or some details about any of my open source projects.
-I believe in improving myself and working hard everyday.
+I believe and contribute a lot to open source.
+I love good coffee, good food and a peaceful life.
+I am a big fan of Classical rock, British rock bands.I am a Vim guy but sometimes i also use Sublime-Text2.
+More about my setup here.
+[My Setup](http://vinitkumar.me/articles/my-setup/)

 I also maintain another popular technology Blog named as [Gotchacode](http://www.gotchacode.com).
 I am sure you would love to read some of them.
 So, what you waiting for?
 Grab some coffee and Enjoy them.

+**(All the views presented here are my personal and have no connections with my Employers.)**